 The SVAA will publish and maintain on the BSC Website a list of all valid SVA Non-Final Demand Facilities.
 The list will show the SVA Facility name and the GSP Group it is located in.

-The following subsections provide guidance for declaring an SVA Storage Facility, updating a declaration and withdrawing a declaration.
+The following subsections provide guidance for declaring an SVA [H/K] Facility, updating a declaration and withdrawing a declaration.

-The following subsections also summarise how an SVA Storage Facility’s declaration may be withdrawn as a consequence of an assurance technique performed by the Panel, BSCCo and/or the SVAA, and how an SVA Storage Facility Operator may withdraw from the BSC arrangements.
+The following subsections also summarise how an SVA[H/K]Facility’s declaration may be withdrawn as a consequence of an assurance technique performed by the Panel, BSCCo and/or the SVAA, and how an SVA [H/K] Facility Operator may withdraw from the BSC arrangements.

 In all cases Non-Final Demand Declaration Documents and Operator Withdrawal letters must be submitted by email or, where agreed, by other electronic means using forms F602/01 or F602/02.